The City of Myrtle Creek is getting two charging stations; one at Creekside Park and the other at Goodog Bakery.

-“I know that the city of Myrtle Creek has been very forward thinking, and I appreciate that,” Larson said.
-“We leased a leaf for three years and the availability to charge that were difficult to find.
+“I know that the city of Myrtle Creek has been very forward thinking, and I appreciate that,” Diana Larson said.
+“We leased a Leaf for three years and the availability to charge that were difficult to find.
 The number of electric vehicles being sold is increasing exponentially, daily.”

 Larson and her husband drive electric vehicles and are sold on the concept as the way of the future.

 “As more and more people see the electric vehicle as a viable alternative to fossil fuel vehicles, it’s also affordable and practically maintenance free,” Larson said.
 “As you have those charging stations visible for people to see, they’ll feel more comfortable making the switch.”